More Than Just a Bike Ride!

 FIRST CLASS BRAG

-BRAG FIRST CLASS is provided by Pork Belly Ventures and is a truly top notch experience.
+BRAG FIRST CLASS is a truly top notch experience.
 Our quality rental tents are 63 square feet (8.5' X 7.5').
 With duffels inside, we consider the tent a roomy two-man.
 You can share, or you can occupy it alone.
-Tent-renters simply pack up their bags in the morning, leave them inside the tent, and pedal away.
+Tent-renters simply pack up their bags in the morning, drop them at the truck, and pedal away.
 Enjoy your ride, and in the next host town you'll find your chores are already done--tent up with bags inside--so you can catch your breath or head off to the shower immediately.
 We'll set up our rental tents on the same grid every day.
 Address cards will help you locate yours.
 We're happy to arrange the grid so that friends are next door to each other.
 There will also be refreshments and a tent for you to cool down under after each days ride as well as a charging station exclusively for first class BRAG use.

 If you register online, First Class Brag will be an option to select before you check out.
 Simply choose single or double occupancy (if you choose double occupancy it will give you an option to list your partner) and then check out.